upend/IF_MS_BUYS_GITHUB_IMMA_OUT/README.md

 ## What are we going to do about it?

 The immediate goal was to provide a means for GitHub users to register their protest by starring this repo and spreading the word.
 We achieved that. **This ~~is~~ was [the #1 trending repo](https://github.com/trending) on GitHub** — until they censored us.
 We were gaining around 1,500 stars per day in only our 4th day of existence — until they buried us.
-There have been over 135,000 views and over 36,000 unique visitors.
+In the first week there were over 130,000 views and over 35,000 unique visitors.

 The next goal was to bring people together to collaboratively put together resources and guides — **escape routes** for evacuees.